by Douna Haj Ahmed

 As a Syrian refugee forced to leave everything behind and start a new life with no family in a new country, I can feel and understand the disappointment of all asylum seekers and victims of prosecution

 How can the UK demand China stop persecuting the Uighurs while what it is doing through this law is very similar to what China is doing in the concentration camps for the Uighurs?
-Whereas what the British government is doing maybe more hypocritical.
+What the British government is doing maybe more hypocritical.
 China, at least, is doing what it is doing on its own land.

-Nothing can describe my mixed feelings towards what is happening.
+Nothing can describe my feelings towards what is happening.
 As a Syrian refugee forced to leave everything behind and start a new life with no family in a new country, I can feel and understand the disappointment of all asylum seekers and victims of prosecution.
-I am just shocked and disappointed.
+I am shocked and disappointed.

 Great disasters represent significant steps backwards for civilization.
-This law may not mean the end of humanity, but every injustice committed is a chip in the facade of what holds us together.
+This law may not mean the end of humanity, but every injustice committed is a chip away at the facade of what holds us together.
 The universal principle of justice may not be rooted in physics.
 Still, it is no less fundamental to our existence, for, without it, human beings will indeed cease to exist before long.